saadshaikh1023/saadshaikh1023/README.md

 ---

-I have been coding since 11th grade, accumulating five years of experience.
-Currently, I am in my 4th year of college, where I have developed a strong interest in Artificial Intelligence and Web Development.
+Full-stack developer with 5+ years of experience, specializing in Shopify development and scalable e-commerce systems.

 * 🌍 I'm based in Mumbai
-* 🖥️ See my portfolio at https://saad2003.vercel.app/
+* 🖥️ See my portfolio at [https://saaddev.com/](https://www.saaddev.com/)
 * ✉️ You can contact me at [saadshaikh.business@gmail.com](mailto:saadshaikh.business@gmail.com)

 ---